Informational widgets

 Format | Menu β Plugins β Weather β Settings or Menu β Settings β App Profile β Weather |

-Parking widgetβ
+Parking Widgetβ

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Parking |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Parking |

-iOS: Menu β Configure screen β Right panel / Left panel β Parking | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Parking spot | |

 By tapping | Moves map view to the parking position. |